 The Philadelphia Orchestra in Concert on WRTI: Yannick leads Brahms' First Symphony and a new Tuba Concerto by Wynton Marsalis

-Join us on Sunday, March 20 at 1 PM on WRTI 90.1, and Monday, March 21 at 7 PM on WRTI HD-2 when the Philadelphia Orchestra in Concert series brings you a performance from the Orchestra’s 2021/2022 season, recorded live in December.
+Join us on Sunday, September 18th at 1 PM on WRTI 90.1, and Monday, September 19th at 7 PM on WRTI HD-2 when our Philadelphia Orchestra in Concert series brings you a performance recorded live in December, 2021.

 In between the two works, we’ll take a chamber music break and hear three beautiful songs by William Grant Still played by Philadelphia Orchestra musicians Jennifer Montone, principal horn, and Kiyoko Takeuti, piano, as part of the orchestra’s “Our City, Your Orchestra” initiative.